Skip to main content

 Episodes of binge drinking (five or more drinks at a time) can raise warfarin levels and make bleeding more likely.
 But if you drink every day, alcohol can have the opposite effect.
 It can lower warfarin levels and raise your risk of a blood clot.

 It’s best to limit your alcohol consumption if you’re taking warfarin.
 And if you do consume alcohol, do so in moderation (no more than 1 to 2 drinks in a day).
-If you have questions or concerns about your alcohol use while taking warfarin, talk to your healthcare provider.
+If you have questions or concerns about your alcohol use while taking warfarin, talk to your healthcare team.

 The bottom line

-It’s best to check with your healthcare provider before you make any changes to your medications, supplements, or diet.
+It’s best to check with your healthcare team before you make any changes to your medications, supplements, or diet.
 They can look out for any interactions and manage them with a change to your warfarin dose, if needed.

 why trust our exports reliability shield